• Home

 Attack

-Players attempt to kick the opponent’s legs, waist, or sides to
+Players aim controlled kicks to the legs, waist, or side to disturb balance.

 Defense